Future developments in Singapore: Punggol Digital District (PDD)

 Punggol Digital District in September 2025.

 First announced in the 2015 National Day Rally and 2017 Singapore Budget, the 50 hectare Punggol Digital District (PDD) will be Singapore's first enterprise district, with JTC being the master developer.
 Located in Punggol North, it will house a business park comprising digital and cybersecurity industries, as well as the Singapore Institute of Technology (SIT) new permanent campus in Punggol.
 It will create approximately 28,000 new jobs and offer Punggol residents additional dining, leisure, and retail spots.
 The first phase of the district, spanning 21 hectares, will be opening in phases from September 2024.

-The developments will be integrated side by side, encouraging collaboration between industries and academia.
-Having the SIT campus integrated with the JTC business park will support an ecosystem for digital and technology organisations in the district, such as doing trials on new concepts before scaling them up on a national level.
-SIT faculty and students will be able to collaborate with industry professionals on relevant projects and test-bedding opportunities.
-For example, new ideas conceived by students in SIT could be tested in the PDD, enabling a faster market access.
-On the other hand, organisations in the PDD can tap into SIT's applied learning and research capabilities and talent pool.

-Campus Boulevard will be an 800-metre street for pedestrians lined with retail shops and F&B outlets.
-In addition, a 1.3 km heritage trail, converted from the existing Punggol Road will extend from Punggol Waterway Park to Punggol Point Park.
-A market village by the waterfront will also offer new retail and dining options located at the eastern end of Campus Boulevard.